Journeys Track API Source

 Again, we always recommend using native sources like our JavaScript library, iOS SDK, and server libraries where possible.
 But, if you need to use the Journeys API sources, you should be aware of some minor differences between the Journeys API and Data Pipelines.

 - Your source will read as coming from the Track API: when you use a Customer.io Journeys-based integration with Data Pipelines, you’ll need to set up a Journeys Track API source.
-This means that all calls from your mobile app will read as coming from the Track API, not from your website, mobile app, server, etc.
+This means that all calls from your integration app will read as coming from the Track API, not from your website, mobile app, server, etc.

 - Journeys-based sources don’t collect